-Charlie Munger, Vice Chairman of Berkshire Hathway and long-term investment partner of Warren Buffett, refers to these emotions, multiple biases and tendencies acting at the same time in the same direction guiding us towards an irrational action as the "Lollapalooza effect."
-In his book, Poor Charlie's Almanack, Munger talks about a number of cognitive biases that we should be aware of in order to make better investment and business decisions.
+Charlie Munger, Vice-Chairman of Berkshire Hathway and long-term investment partner of Warren Buffett, refers to this cauldron of emotions, biases, and tendencies acting in concert to push us towards an irrational action as the "Lollapalooza effect."
+In his book, Poor Charlie's Almanack, Munger notes several cognitive biases that we should be aware of to make better investment and business decisions.

-Many of us may have already witnessed these irrational tendencies in our own investments.
+Many of us may have already witnessed these irrational tendencies in our investments.

 How many times are we so sure about a stock that we continue to hold it even though there may be ample signs that the sentiment and story may have changed?

 We convince ourselves to hold on, even though an objective analysis would determine otherwise.

 How many times we need to walk away, but stay-on to keep making "just one more trade" because we feel very confident that this one will make up for all the rest that have been going wrong?

 How many times we have a gut-feel that this is an absolute bottom in the stock and we can’t go wrong buying it here or averaging-down?

 Most of the time the “gut-feel” investing decision eventually leaves one poorer and feeling exhausted, disappointed, stressed, and frustrated.